 4. Android 6.0+

-Steps to unshare a shared project are as follows:
+The steps to unshare a Scratch project are as follows:

 2. The my stuff Page Will open with a list of projects.